 \begin{proof}[Proof of Corollary \ref{cor:stab}] First, recall that if $M$ is a simply-connected $4$-manifold, the result of the surgery along any embedded $S^1$ must be diffeomorphic to either $M\# S^2\! \times \!
 S^2$ or $M\# S^2 \tilde{\times} S^2$ (\cite[Proposition 5.2.3]{1999Gompf-Stipsicz}).
 Furthermore, if $M$ is a non-spin simply-connected $4$-manifold, then $M\# S^2 \! \times \!
 S^2$ and $M\# S^2 \tilde{\times} S^2$ are diffeomorphic (\cite[Proposition 5.2.4]{1999Gompf-Stipsicz}).
 Since the $4$-manifolds $R_8$ and $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$ are non-spin and simply-connected, we only have to show that the results of the surgeries along embedded $S^1$ in those $4$-manifolds are diffeomorphic.

-By Theorem \ref{thm:cork}, we know that there exists a diagram of $R_8$ and a diagram of $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$ such that each diagram contains a copy of the diagram of $W_2$ in Figure \ref{fig:W2}, and each diagram becomes identical after changing a dotted circle into a $0$-framed unknot.
+By Theorem \ref{thm:cork}, we know that there exist diagrams of $R_8$ and $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$ such that each of diagrams contains a copy of the diagram of $W_2$ (in Figure \ref{fig:W2}), and becomes identical after changing a dotted circle into a $0$-framed unknot.
 In general, changing a dotted circle into a $0$-framed unknot corresponds to a surgery along an embedded $S^1$ \cite[Section 5.4]{1999Gompf-Stipsicz}.
 Therefore the results of the surgeries along embedded $S^1$ in $R_8$ and $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$ are diffeomorphic. \end{proof}